swarupd07/swarupd07/README.md

 ### 🧭 About Me

-I'm an Artificial Intelligence & Data Science enthusiast building a analytical foundation through academic training at **IIT Kharagpur** and specialized coursework in **Data Science & AI from IIT Madras**.
-Turning mathematical rigor into real-world, decision-driving systems
+Final-year undergraduate at IIT Kharagpur, with additional training in Data Science & Applications at IIT Madras.

+I work at the intersection of machine learning, statistics, quantitative finance, and decision systems, with a focus on building research-driven and experimentally validated solutions.

-Currently researching **machine unlearning** techniques as part of my B.Tech Project, and building applied ML/AI systems that combine theory, engineering, and business impact.
+Currently researching **machine unlearning** techniques as part of my B.Tech Project under Prof. Swanand Khare, and building applied ML/AI systems that combine theory, engineering, and business impact.

-- 🔬 Researching **Exact & Approximate Machine Unlearning** under Prof. Swanand Khare
-- 🧠 **Machine Learning & Unlearning, Generative AI, Causal ML, Quantitative Finance & ML for Business Decision Making**

----

-### 💼 Leadership & Impact

-**Senior Secretary** — Dakshana Alumni Network Council *(2025-26)*

-Leading 9 junior secretaries and 1,100+ volunteers.
-Coordinated 3 national scholarship examinations, overseeing operations for **66,000+ students** across **700+ exam centers**.

----

-**Certifications:** Youth Mental Health First Aider • Finding the Leader in You Workshop (IIT Gandhinagar)

 ---

 <div align="center">